Mount Diablo State Park

 There is no potable water on these trails, and you should carry drinks with you.
 Many of the trails are narrow and may not have been recently cleared, and you may run across poison oak.
 If you think you are susceptible, it is best to protect your limbs with appropriate clothing.
 Such protection also comes in handy in keeping away ticks.
 And keep in mind that in summer the mountain gets pretty hot in the sun, so carry some head gear.
 In all other seasons, carry at least a light jacket to ward off chill winds which can arise suddenly.

-The Trail Map of Mount Diablo State Park and the new Hikers Guide to Mount Diablo State Park are now available available here at the MDIA Online Store as well as other interesting publications and items related to Mount Diablo.
+The Trail Map of Mount Diablo State Park and the Hikers Guide to Mount Diablo State Park are available at the MDIA Online Store as well as other interesting publications and items related to Mount Diablo.
 The trail map is also available at either the North Gate or South Gate Entrance Stations, the Summit Visitor Center, and the Mitchell Canyon Visitor Centers.

 10 Demanding Hikes